Ali ibn al-Husayn, the Eldest Son

 All the Shi’i fuqaha’ (jurists) continued following the views of Shaykh al-Tusi and reflecting them - even up to 100 years after Tusi’s passing, to the extent that it could be said the door of ijtihad become to some extent closed.”

-Knowing this, Ibn Idris bases his views not on ahadith of the Imams but rather – reports from Sunni history books describing Imam al-Sajjad as “al-Asghar” (i.e, the youngest son).
+Knowing this, Ibn Idris bases his views not on ahadith of the Imams but rather – reports from Sunni / Zaydi history and genealogy books describing Imam al-Sajjad as “al-Asghar” (i.e, the youngest son):

 Yes, we do concede that many Sunni historical reports affirm that Imam al-Sajjad is al-Asghar.